thoqbk/kafka-plain-java/README.md

 - Partition: each topic has 1 or more paritions.
 Based on the key of the message, Kafka decides which partition the message is located.
 Also, with proper configuration, Kafka can replicate partitions to multiple machines to improve read performance and data recovery ability

 ## Prerequisites

+We need to have the following items ready to be able to run through the demos:

 - JDK 11+
 - Follow [step 1 and 2](https://kafka.apache.org/quickstart) to install and test Kafka on your local
 - Install [Docker](https://www.docker.com/get-started/) on your local.
 Lately we will use this to setup a Kafka cluster on Docker which is convenient for testing